When I was a kid, I did not want to grow up and be a music minister.

-I didn’t want to stand behind the pulpit and wave my arms back and forth directing the pianist and choir and congregation as we sung “Crown Him With Many Crowns.”
-Mr. Beaver did a fantastic job, but no thank you.
+I didn’t want to stand behind the pulpit and wave my arms back and forth directing the pianist and choir and congregation as we sang “Crown Him with Many Crowns.”
+Mr. Beaver did a fantastic job but no thank you.

 But what I did want to be was a rock star.